· · · ·

 Brilliant Sirius, just nine light years from Earth, is in the north of Canis Major, the constellation of the Greater Dog.
 From its home constellation it takes its common name, the 'Dog Star'.

-The name Sirius comes from its use in the Greek calendar.
+The name Sirius comes from its use in the ancient Greek calendar.
 The time of year when this star rose and set with the Sun was the hottest part of the summer, and was given the name Seirios, 'scorching', a name that was acquired by the star itself.
 It played an important part in the Egyptian calendar, too, because its rising coincided with the annual flooding the Nile, and so with Egyptians' entire agricultural cycle.
 Indeed, the Egyptians went so far as to give it its own goddess, Sopdet (also known as Sothis).

 Sirius in the Night Sky